ZheZhou1sfw/phishing-detector/README.md

 Go to any website and tryout extension

 If you make any changes to extension, click refresh button on the extension.

+Fish by Muhammad Fahmi from the Noun Project